PelionIoT/mbl-core/cloud-services/mbl-cloud-client/code-checkers/code-checkers-readme.md

 - The tool will print file(s) content after the suggested changes being applied to the stdout.
 ### Run clang-format in a code formatter mode
 `clang-format -i -style=file /absolute_or_relative/path/to/sigle_c_cpp_file_or_file_list`
-- The tool will change the content of the file.
+- The tool will change the content of the file(s).
 Changes can be reviewed by running `git diff`.
 ### Run clang-tidy
 `clang-tidy -p=. -export-fixes=./clang-tidy-suggested-fixes.txt -checks=-*,bugprone-*,cert-*,cppcoreguidelines-*,clang-analyzer-*,modernize-*,performance-*,readability-*,-cppcoreguidelines-pro-type-vararg,-cppcoreguidelines-pro-bounds-array-to-pointer-decay /absolute_or_relative/path/to/sigle_c_cpp_file_or_file_list`
 - The tool will print warnings and recomendations on the code quality to the stdout.
 Suggested changes can be viewed in `mbl-core/cloud-services/mbl-cloud-client/code-checkers/clang-tidy-suggested-fixes.txt` file.